talybin/ard-boost/README.md

 ### Get started

 Before include of any Boost library make sure to include `ard-boost.h` before Boost.
 This will setup exception handling and fix some compile problems.
 Otherwise the usage is the same as usual.
-Include any supporting library and you are good to go.
+Include any of supported library and you are good to go.

 ```cpp
 #include "ard-boost.h"